ExeterCodeClub/Support/timelapse/task3.md

 Next we are renaming the current file the for loop is focusing on to the name "image-$filenumber.jpg", the tenth file will be called "image-000010.jpg", and so on...

-Finally we need to increase the number `$i` by 1 with each loop, since they need to be numbered in order.
-To do maths like adding numbers, Bash needs equations to be stored inside `$[ \<equation\> ]` to know what to do with them.
+After that we need to increase the number `$i` by 1 with each loop, since they need to be numbered in order.
+To do maths like adding numbers, Bash needs equations to be stored inside `$[ <equation> ]` to know what to do with them.

+Finally we move back out of the testimages directory to where we started.

 Save the script as imagerename.sh, then make the script executable.